Sun setting over the San Francisco Bay during our most recent sail aboard Blossom.

 Tying a knot on my first boat, 2 years ago.

 I knew I was going to do this before I began Salinity so I had the distinct advantage of setting this business up to be run remotely.
 I am still going to be the person leading the business but I have hired a dear friend I trust very much to start managing the operational aspects of Salinity - shipping, receiving and packing orders.
-So far, it's been only me!
+This person is my mother.
+I'm really excited to start working with her.
+I imagine it will be a bonding experience.
+So far, it's been only me doing everything!
 This step is not at all intimidating for me.
 I've been managing people remotely and being managed remotely since the day I graduated university.
 I feel immensely grateful to have somebody I already know taking over the operational reigns.
 If any change occurs, I promise things will only get better.
 Having somebody dedicated to the organizational aspects of mixing products, shipping and the like will free me up to focus more on curating artisanal items of organic living like I have just begun to do in California.
 I also hope to find organic, biodynamic growers to grow the more exotic ingredients in my skincare line - like camu camu!
 I would love for every ingredient I use to be grown in it's native land.

 I've already spent two years traveling so I know what to expect and how to make the most of a trip.
 My eye for fine quality and dreams of building a home inspired by my journeys around the world have led me to meet amazing artisans and pack home suitcases overflowing with treasures from aboard.
 Some of my favorite makers have been in the most remote locations and even in our modern era, there's nothing quite like their crafts to be found on the internet.
 It is these discoveries which I will bundle up and offer through locale-based collections on Salinity.
 Look for The California Collection to grow immensely over the next few months and The Mexico Collection to launch in late winter, just before we cross the Pacific.